 I wanted to take into account not only the durability, but also the cost of the felt.
 Although 100% wool is very nice and supposed to be the best, it’s super expensive.
 Not really worth the cost since the other options seemed fine to me.
 Just my opinion of course.
 The polyester felt is definitely a lot nicer than the acrylic, and I do like that it’s made from recycled plastic.
 The price is really great too…in the end, however, I decided that I like the wool/rayon blend made by National Nonwovens the best.
 There’s something about the wool felt that gives it a warm, not shiny, feeling.
 I also really love that it is manufactured right here in the USA.
 I like that I’m supporting a US based company.
 It’s reasonably priced, and they have some really beautiful colors to choose from.
 The deciding factor for me was the way the fabric pilled the least when I handled it a lot.
 I’ve been using it to make birthday crowns for my etsy shop, and I love it!

-Other options for buying:
+Options for buying:

 -Joann’s usually has a VERY limited selection of colors of this brand (mostly earth tones).